moirai-lang/moirai-kt/README.md

 This code attempts to sneak past the total cost calculator by using higher-order functions.
 However, the compiler is smart enough to detect that this code will iterate 10,000 times, which is unacceptable.
 The computation is rejcted and the server returns an error.

 # Etymology
-The word "shard" in ShardScript comes from Massively Multiplayer Online games in the 1990s.
+The word "shard" in Moirai comes from Massively Multiplayer Online games in the 1990s.
 Sharding is a server programming technique that allows several players to inhabit the same location, fighting the same enemies and collecting the same resources, without seeing or interacting with each other.

-The metaphor here is that ShardScript is well-suited for multi-tenant environments where the different tenants can execute their code independently on the same hardware.
+The metaphor here is that Moirai is well-suited for multi-tenant environments where the different tenants can execute their code independently on the same hardware.